 GACD, in partnership with local conservation districts across Georgia and other agencies, is leading multiple efforts to address this growing problem and the detrimental impacts to Georgia's environmental and agricultural landscape.
-The efforts include 1) Outreach and Education, 2) the Feral Swine District Initiative, and 3) an Integrated Control Pilot Project.
+The efforts include Outreach and Education, and the Feral Swine District Initiative.

 Outreach and Education

 Please check back for upcoming workshops!
 Sign up for our newsletter to be notified of future dates!